ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/30 Logic programming/40 Inference.md

 [predicate]
 Siblings ?a ?b: [Parent ?a ?parent] [Parent ?b ?parent]
 ```
-As far as the computer is concerned, that’s just a rule that says “if trying to run `Siblings`, one way to do it is to first run `[Parent ?a ?parent]`, and if that succeeds, run `[Parent ?b ?parent]`”.
-But another way of looking at it is that the method can only succeed if `?a` and `?b` have the same parent.
+As far as the computer is concerned, that’s just a rule that says “if trying to run `Siblings`, first run `[Parent ?a ?parent]`, and if that succeeds, run `[Parent ?b ?parent]`”.
+But another way of looking at it is that the method can only succeed if `?a` and `?b` have the same `?parent`.
 So we could read it as a rule that effectively says that **people are siblings if they share a parent**.

 This is a general technique we can use to write rules of the form “this is true if these things are also true.”
 If we want to say A is true if B is true, we write:
 ```step